From left, Patchogue-Medford High School athletic director Anthony Cracco, Jayden Stroman...

 From left, Patchogue-Medford High School athletic director Anthony Cracco, Jayden Stroman and baseball coach Anthony Frascogna.
 Credit: The Stroman family

-Jayden Stroman, the younger brother of Yankees pitcher Marcus Stroman, announced this week he will play baseball at Duke University while finishing his high school playing career at Patchogue-Medford.
+Jayden Stroman, the younger brother of Yankees pitcher Marcus Stroman, announced this week that he will play baseball at Duke University after finishing his high school playing career at Patchogue-Medford.

 Jayden Stroman, a highly regarded switch-hitting shortstop and pitcher, played three years of varsity baseball at the Stony Brook School on Long Island before transferring to play his junior year at IMG in Bradenton, Florida.

-Now he's back on Long Island and made his announcement to sign with Duke this week.
+Now he’s back on Long Island and made his announcement to sign with Duke, his older brother’s college.

 Jayden’s parents are happy to have him back.

-“His mom wanted him home for his final year of high school,” his father, Earl Stroman, said.
+“His mom wanted him home for his final year of high school,” said his father, Earl Stroman.
 “It makes sense.
 We don’t know if he’ll be playing professionally next year or attending Duke.
 We wanted to spend this year together as a family.”

 No one is happier than his mom, Michaela Stroman.